chfoo/callfunc/README.md

     haxelib git callfunc https://github.com/chfoo/callfunc

-Obtain libffi.{so,dynlib,dll} (and callfunc.hdll for Hashlink) from the zip releases or see "Compiling libraries" to build them yourself.
+Obtain libffi.{so,dylib,dll} (and callfunc.hdll for Hashlink) from the zip releases or see "Compiling libraries" to build them yourself.

 ## Types